csnyder616/snyder616.com/about.md

 permalink: /about/
 ---

+<div class="sidebar">{% include goodreads.html %}</div>

-I have an amazing wife and two sons.
+I have an amazing wife, two sons, and another baby on the way.

 I am the Web Developer for [BioLogos](http://www.biologos.org).

-I am the Interim Organist for [Hope Church](http://www.embracehopegr.org) in Grand Rapids.
+I am the Organist for [Hope Church](http://www.embracehopegr.org) in Grand Rapids.

 I sing tenor in [The Choral Scholars](http://www.thechoralscholars.com), a group that feels like a second family.